aziz-serin/Maze/README.md

 We've supplied a shell file, `run_tests.sh`, that should work on Linux/Mac OS.

 The file `run_tests.bat` should do the same thing on Windows.
-This file is purely for your convenience and (a) won't be used in marking, (b) isn't something we're going to provide lots of support for!
+This file is purely for your convenience.